common-voice/cv-datasheets/cv-corpus/sps/23.0-2025-09-05/final/en/en.md

 * `language` - language name
 * `split` - for data modelling, which subset of the data does this clip pertain to
 * `char_per_sec` - how many characters of transcription per second of audio
-* `quality_tags` - some automated assessment of the transcription--audio pair, separated by `|`
+* `quality_tags` - some automated assessment of the transcription--audio pair, separated by |
    * `transcription-length` - character per second under 3 characters per second
    * `speech-rate` - characters per second over 30 characters per second
    * `short-audio` - audio length under 2 seconds
    * `long-audio` - audio length over 30 seconds
+   * `non-allowed-script` - Tag for transcriptions containing a writing system non associated with the language.
+   * `mixed-script-words` - ag for transcriptions containing multiple writing systems at the word/token level.
+   * `mixed-script-transcription` - Tag for transcriptions containing multiple writing systems, but each word/token consistently uses a single script
+   * `dataset-language-audio-mismatch` - Tag for audio where the spoken language could not be verified that it is in the expected dataset language with high confidence by an ASR model.

 ####
 [^1]: For a full list of age, gender, and accent options, see the